 Some patients experience a feeling of profound relaxation, which is usually pleasant in nature.
 Others feel that their general well-being is improved.
 It is possible for a few susceptible individuals to feel faint, but this is usually short-lived and subsides when the needle is removed (for this reason we will always treat patients lying down on the first occasion).

 Are there any special precautions before or after treatment?

-Fainting is rare but more likely if treatment is carried out ‘on an empty stomach’.
-After treatment we advise trying to relax (!) and avoiding strenuous exercise or other activity and more than one or two alcoholic drinks.
+Fainting is rare but more likely, if treatment is carried out ‘on an empty stomach’.
+After treatment we advise trying to relax and avoiding strenuous exercise, other activities and more than one or two alcoholic drinks.
 Acupuncture can have a relaxing and even sedative effect so always take special care if you are driving home.

 This will depend on the condition being treated and the individual’s response to acupuncture.
 It is our usual practice to offer at least 4 weekly treatments initially and then to and space treatments out according to the response and whether there has been significant benefit.
 It may be necessary to continue with treatment long term particularly with chronic (i.e. long-term) conditions, to maintain the benefit.
 This is usually at a frequency of once a month or less.

-Most published studies show a success rate in the order of 70%.
+Most published studies show a success rate in the order of 70%, however it doesn’t hurt to try.
 Our aim in chronic conditions is to reduce to severity and frequency of distressing symptoms and reduce dependency on medication.